AG992/Inventory-Manager-Project/README.md

 # Setup
 ## To get get started you'll need to...
   1. clone this repo into a folder of your choosing
-  2. run a docker container with the postgres image with default configurations as shown in the Galvanize [Connecting to PostgreSQL](https://learn-2.galvanize.com/cohorts/3593/blocks/655/content_files/lessons/connecting_to_postgres.md)
+  2. run a docker container of a postgres image with default configurations as shown in the Galvanize [Connecting to PostgreSQL lesson](https://learn-2.galvanize.com/cohorts/3593/blocks/655/content_files/lessons/connecting_to_postgres.md)
+    * Here's the specific commands needed to run...
+       1.
+       1. mkdir -p $HOME/docker/volumes/inventory
+       2. docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 -v $HOME/docker/volumes/inventory:/var/lib/postgresql/data postgres
+       3. docker exec -it <PSQL-Container-ID> bash

 ### `npm start`